Children and Young people

 We want Vincent to be a fun, vibrant and safe place to live and play for children and young people.

-On 10 February 2026, Council endorsed the City's next Youth Action Plan.
+On 10 February 2026, Council endorsed the City's next Youth Action Plan which was officially launched in Youth Week 2026.

 What's On

 As well as hosting a number of events each year, we are proud to support many youth events within the City.
-For a complete list of what's on, check out our events calendar.
+For a complete list of what's on, check out our events calendar or, if you’re over 16, follow us on socials to keep up to date with what’s happening.

 Partnership

-The City is a member of the Youth Affairs Advisory Council of WA (YACWA) and Youth at Risk Network (YARN).
+The City is a member of the Youth Affairs Advisory Council of WA (YACWA), Youth Development Network and Youth at Risk Network (YARN).

 Local services